 Flaticon, or ‘Icons for Slides & Docs’ as it comes up in searches, is a game changer if you use a lot of icons in your decks.
 It offers a database with millions of customizable icons – all free, all in one place.
 Say goodbye to the Google scroll-of-doom and to wasting time looking for the perfect icon, only to find out it’s copyrighted!
 One of my favourite features of this Google Slides add-on is being able to search for icons in the same style as the one you’ve picked.

-In other news, the Google Workspace add-on side panel will soon be available in Slides!
+In other news, the Google Workspace add-on side panel is available in Slides which allows you to keep other Google or third-party open whilst you work .

 We hope this blog was useful and we’d love to hear if any of these add-ons helped you with your work!Leave a comment